qxxxb/ctf/2021/dice_ctf/build_a_better_panel/README.md

 data = {"prototype": {"css": sql_url()}}
 ```

-This will set the `css` attribute of the `iframe` to our malicious URL:
+This sets the `css` attribute of the `iframe` to our malicious URL:
 ![css.png](css.png)

 Now all we have to do is run [pollute.py](pollute.py) and send the admin bot a